SpacePiCom/Contract_Aduit/docs/StakeSpacePi.md

   - 30 days: 7% APR
   - 90 days: 12% APR
   - 180 days: 15% APR
+- Referrer address can get 10% reward, when the user claim the bouns.
+All invitees can become referrers.

 ## 1.3 Use Cases
 1. The owner creates different APR plans.
 A APR plan should contain the APR and the interval. the interval is the locked time by block number.